sasikumarajith/GettingandCleaningData/ReadMe.md

+The objective of this project is to load the Samsung Human Activity Recognition dataset and merge the training and test dataset.
+After the merge the dataset is subset and summarized to give a clean and tidy data for further analysis.
+Below is the script for the code which will do this.
 #Script for preparing a tidy dataset from Samsung Dataset

 ##Below code chunk changes working directory to train and reads the training set, label file and subject id file and merges it